coffinsoulz/coffinsoulz/README.md

 ![Mafioso.](https://file.garden/ajQmnKjXvCs7r10c/mafi.png)

-(I'll be reworking my carrd and strawpage in the future to have more accurate info abt me.!)
+(I'll be reworking my carrd in the future to have more accurate info abt me.!)

-PLEASE read Patreon if u plan to int (or just get to know me, socials r in there.)
-Also please don't cover. (unless we're c+h) (0_^)
+PLEASE read Rentry if u plan to int (or just get to know me)

-I like giving flowers to everyone.
+I like giving flowers to everyone as Winglet pony.

 c+h are allowed if stated. // whisper to int. // usually offtab or afk.

-DNI if u feel uncomfy with any fandoms im in.

-Azure non-sharing (Forsaken), Scythe (Phighting) & Greifer (Block Tales) Yume.
+Azure non-sharing (Forsaken), Scythe (Phighting) yume.
 I also really like Towa (Slow damage) & Masky/Tim (Marble Hornets).

 Ghostwalker is my comf character. , Mafioso (Forsaken) is my familial f/o.